Immersive Media Design B.A.

 What is Immersive Media?

 Immersive media surrounds the viewer with interactive sight, sound and touch media to create engaging experiences that expand reality.
 The program uses digital tools and technologies to explore how immersive media can be used in the visual and performing arts, medical applications, education, entrepreneurship and more.
 Technologies for immersive digital media include virtual and augmented reality, large-scale projection, interactive physical computing and software-based immersive video and audio installations, among many others.
 Effective design of these experiences require practitioners who are adept at using technology in the creative realm.
-A

-s a joint major between the Department of Computer Science and the Department of Art, the program combines coursework in both departments and focuses on collaborative, team-based classes, which allows students to master and apply skills in emerging fields of art, design and creative technology.
+A joint major between the Department of Computer Science and the Department of Art, the program combines coursework in both departments and focuses on collaborative, team-based classes, which allows students to master and apply skills in emerging fields of art, design and creative technology.
 Studio laboratory courses in each year of the major give students opportunities to design and create new works and add to their portfolios.
 The program has two tracks: a Bachelors of Science (B.S.) entitled Creative Coders offered through the College of Computer, Mathematical and Natural Sciences, and a Bachelors of Arts (B.A.) entitled Emerging Creatives offered through the College of Arts and Humanities.

 Those pursuing the B.A. through ARHU will take courses in the Department of Art with the intent of exploring their creative potential through the use of new technologies made possible by advances in art and tech.